OliPi-Project/olipi-moode/TROUBLESHOOTING.md

   Check if you have entered the correct GPIO And try (mode2) or (irw) in the prompt menu

+- If you have more than one remote control configuration activated, they may conflict with each other.
+You can disable them with the install_lirc_remote.py script.
+Or set priorities (see LIRC doc)

 ## 🎮 Wiring Push Buttons / Rotary Encoder

 Buttons and rotary encoders are configured as GPIO inputs with internal pull-ups.